 Skip to content

-In this article, I would like to prove to you that animals are emotional beings who feel feelings such as fear and pain just like us humans.
-Finally, you'll see a video that made me cry like a castle dog.
+In this article, I would like to emphasize that animals are emotional beings who feel fear, pain, sadness, anger or jealousy just like us humans.
+Finally, you will see a video that made me cry like a castle dog.
+Let's go!

 Do dogs and other animals have feelings and emotions?